Foreign Influence in Federally Sponsored Research – Guidance

 Virginia Tech remains committed to meeting regulatory compliance in all areas of education and research activities so that stakeholders are responsible stewards of public and private funding.
 Federal sponsors issue requirements for researchers to disclose their foreign and domestic affiliations, interests, and activities; therefore, researchers must promptly disclose to federal sponsors all relevant activities and information that bear on potential conflicts of interest and commitment.
 Disclosure remains part of the broader set of researchers’ responsibilities to ensure objectivity, honesty, transparency, fairness, accountability, and stewardship.

-- Republicans press Education Department on colleges’ foreign gift reporting requirements, Letter to Secretary Cardona
+- House Republicans press Education Department on colleges’ foreign gift reporting requirements, Letter to Secretary Cardona

 - New JASON Report: Research Program on Research Security